sf-wdi-19-20/modules/w4_d2_1_mongo_relationships/README.md

 1. You're working from existing code here, so start by figuring it out.
 Open `models.js` in Sublime.

-1. `models.js` has many comment lines that ask questions (cmd+f to find them all).
+1. `models.js` has many comment lines that currently just ask questions (`cmd+f ?` to find them all).
 Replace these lines with a VERY brief answer to their questions.

 1. **Stretch:** Draw an entity relationship diagram for Users and Tweets.